Polycystic ovary syndrome (PCOS) is the most common endocrine disorder affecting young women

 Polycystic ovary syndrome (PCOS) is the most common endocrine disorder affecting young women, and about 10% of all reproductive age women.
 It affects mood, nutrition, gut health, skin health, fertility and menstrual cycles.
 When it advances women are at risk for diabetes and heart disease.
 Diagnosing PCOS requires lab tests to assess hormone imbalances, metabolic health, and other underlying factors.
-These tests not only confirm PCOS but also help guide treatment.
+These tests not only confirm PCOS but also guide treatment.

 Why Lab Tests Matter in PCOS